gvonness/bengal-stm/README.md

 ## Quick Start

-To use PureConfig in an existing SBT project with Scala 2.12 or a later version, add the following dependency to your `build.sbt`:
+To use Bengal-STM in an existing SBT project with Scala 2.12 or a later version, add the following dependency to your `build.sbt`:

 ```scala